Rallying: Recce and pacenotes

-Pacenotes are a unique and major tool in modern special stage rallying.
-They provide a detailed description of the course and conditions ahead and allow the driver to form a mental image beyond the visible to be able to drive as fast as possible.
+Pacenotes are a tool used in special stage rallying.
+They provide a description of the course and conditions ahead, allowing the driver to anticipate the route.

 In many rallies, including those of the World Rally Championship (WRC), drivers are allowed to run on the special stages of the course before the competition begins and create their own pacenotes.
 This process is called reconnaissance or recce and a low maximum speed is imposed.
 During reconnaissance, the co-driver writes down shorthand notes on how to best drive the stage.
 Usually, the drivers call out the turns and road conditions for the co-drivers to write down.
 These pacenotes are then read aloud through an internal intercom system during the actual rally, allowing the driver to anticipate the upcoming terrain and thus take the course as fast as possible.

 Other rallies provide organizer-created "route notes" also referred to as "stage notes" and disallow reconnaissance and use of custom pacenotes.
 These notes are usually created using a predetermined format, from which a co-driver can optionally add comments or transpose into other pacenote notations.
 Many North American rallies do not conduct reconnaissance but provide stage notes due to time and budget constraints.